breqwatr/voidith/doc/ceph-install.md

 ## Before you begin

-Ensure that voidith is installed and the host from which it will run can SSH using a keypair as root to each Ceph member node.
+Ensure that voithos is installed and the host from which it will run can SSH using a keypair as root to each Ceph member node.
 Also ensure each member node has Python installed - Ansible needs it.